SpongePowered/SpongeDocs/source/plugin/effects.rst

 Using a :javadoc:`ParticleEffect.Builder`, we can specify the type of particle we would like to spawn.
 With this, we also specify that fifty particles will be in the particle effect.

-Now if we wanted to make a more specific particle, say the particle of a block, then we can use one of the serveral types found in the :javadoc:`ParticleTypes` class.
-For example, let's say we wanted to spawn the particle of a sand, :javadoc:`ParticleTypes#BLOCK_CRACK`.
+Now if we wanted to make a more specific particle, say the particle of a block, then we can use one of the several types found in the :javadoc:`ParticleTypes` class.
+For example, let's say we wanted to spawn particles of a cracking block of sand, :javadoc:`ParticleTypes#BLOCK_CRACK`.
 We would need to use the :javadoc:`ParticleOptions#BLOCK_STATE` option and specify that we would like to use a sand block.
 This can be done like so:

 .. code-block:: java